normal-computing/branches/CONTRIBUTING.md

 ### Resolving an issue

-Pull requests are the way concrete changes are made to the code and dependencies of Flux.
+Pull requests are the way concrete changes are made to the code and dependencies of Branches.

 Even tiny pull requests, like fixing wording, are greatly appreciated.
 Before making a large change, it is usually a good idea to first open an issue describing the change to solicit feedback and guidance.
 This will increase